-As of March 31, 2011: (i) John M. Thornton, who is the Chairman of our Board of Directors and his spouse, Sally B. Thornton, who is also a member of our Board of Directors, beneficially owned approximately 14% of our outstanding common stock; (ii) our directors and executive officers as a group, including Mr. and Mrs. Thornton, beneficially owned approximately 23% of our outstanding common stock; and (iii) John H. Harland Company beneficially owned approximately 12% of our outstanding common stock.
+As of June 30, 2011: (i) John M. Thornton, who is the Chairman of our Board of Directors and his spouse, Sally B. Thornton, who is also a member of our Board of Directors, beneficially owned approximately 12% of our outstanding common stock; and (ii) our directors and executive officers as a group, including Mr. and Mrs. Thornton, beneficially owned approximately 20% of our outstanding common stock.
 The foregoing stockholders may have considerable influence over the outcome of all matters submitted to our stockholders for approval, including the election of directors.
 In addition, this ownership could discourage the acquisition of our common stock by potential investors and could have an anti-takeover effect, possibly depressing the trading price of our common stock.